Saumarez Homestead: The naming of Saumarez

 Saumarez, a place name and family name, comes from the Channel Islands, Crown Dependencies of the United Kingdom since the Napoleonic Wars.
 It was the name chosen by Lieutenant Colonel Henry Dumaresq, whose men and stock first occupied this part of the New England tableland in 1834–35.
 Both Saumarez and St Ives Heliers, Dumaresq's land grant "St. Heliers", near Muswellbrook in the Hunter Valley, commemorated places and events of significance to the Dumaresq family.

-Henry's grandfather, John Dumaresq, was honored by Britain for his defence in 1781 of St Helier, the capital of Jersey.
+Henry's grandfather, John Dumaresq, was honoured by Britain for his defence in 1781 of St Helier, the capital of Jersey.
 An earlier John Dumaresq was Seigneur of Saumarez, and this name occurs as a forename in the Dumaresq family.
 There were also marriages between the Dumaresq and a Guernsey Island family, de Sausmarez, who still live in Sausmarez manor which is open to visitors in Summer.
 The various spellings of Saumarez have evolved through the centuries but all refer to the Channel Island families and places.